oemof/tespy/docs/building_blocks/solver.rst

   fraction determines the saturation pressure and therefore we end up with two pressure values fixed.

-**Solving**
+The error names the variables involved.
+To see, which variables form a linearly dependent group and which specifications were consumed by the reduction, use the
+:ref:`inspection methods of the reduction <solver_reduction_label>`, e.g.
+:code:`print_presolved_variables` and :code:`print_variables`.

+**Determination check**

-After the presolving is complete, a check will be carried out, if you specified a sufficient number of parameters, meaning the exact number matching the number of equations imposed to the problem.
+After the reduction is complete, a check will be carried out, if you specified a sufficient number of parameters, meaning the exact number matching the number of equations imposed to the problem.
 TESPy will prompt an error, if you did not provide enough or if you provide too many parameters for your calculation.
 The structural analysis names the specific variables and equations of the under- or over-determined part of the model.
+Since the solver does not run in this case, solve with :code:`init_only=True` to use the inspection methods while you iterate on the specifications.

 .. note::

     Always keep in mind, that the system has to find a value for mass flow, pressure, enthalpy and the fluid mass fractions.
-Try to build up your network step by step and have in mind, what parameters will be determined by adding a component without any parametrisation.
+Try to build up your network step by step.
 This way, you can easily determine, which parameters are still to be specified.

-The inspection methods presented in the sections above - solved with :code:`init_only=True` if the parameter count does not match yet - together with the block decomposition views and the pause workflow are the toolbox for narrowing down problems.
-See the
-:ref:`debugging tutorial <tutorial_debugging_label>` for a worked example on specification errors and the
+See the :ref:`debugging tutorial <tutorial_debugging_label>` for a worked example on specification errors.

-:ref:`advanced debugging tutorial <tutorial_advanced_debugging_label>` for
-the solution process itself.
+**Failures during solving**

-If you have the correct number of specifications and run the simulation, it can still happen that the calculation crashes after or even before the first iteration.
-There might be a couple of reasons for that:
+With the correct number of specifications the solution process can still fail, which the :code:`status` attribute reports:

-- Sometimes, the fluid property database does not find a specific fluid property in the initialisation process, have you specified the values in the correct unit?
-- A linear dependency in the Jacobian matrix due to bad parameter settings stops the calculation (over-determining one variable, while missing out on another).
-- A linear dependency in the Jacobian matrix due to bad starting values stops the calculation.

-The first reason can be eliminated by carefully choosing the parametrisation.
+- Status 2 - the iterations completed without convergence.
+The residual development can be inspected with :code:`nw.print_residuals()`.
+The reason often lies in variables driven to the boundaries of their validity or Newton producing nearly linear-dependent Jacobian matrices, which induce extremely small increments.
-**A linear dependency due to bad starting values is often more difficult to** **resolve, and it may require some experience.** Apart from over-determining one variable while under-determining another, typical reasons for a linear dependency are mostly bad starting values in combination with equations that require the **calculation of a temperature**, e.g. specifying a temperature at some point of the network with unknown pressure, or terminal temperature differences at heat exchangers, etc..
-In this case, **the starting enthalpy** **and pressure should be adjusted in a way, that the fluid's state is** **within the expected region (liquid, two-phase or vapor).**
+- Status 3 - a linear dependency in the Jacobian matrix.
+Either the values of your specifications over-determine one variable while missing out on another or the starting values are bad.
+Typically, this happens in combination with equations that require the **calculation of a temperature**, e.g. specifying a temperature at some point of the network with unknown pressure, or terminal temperature differences at heat exchangers.
+The singularity diagnosis names the suspect equations and variables in the log.
+- Status 99 - the calculation crashed, most often because a fluid property cannot be evaluated.
+If this happens in the very first iterations, check whether you have specified all values in the correct unit.

+To narrow such failures down, the following tools are available:

+- The block-wise solution process localizes the failure: the log names the first block that did not converge together with its equations and variables.
+- Passing :code:`pause_on_block_failure=True` freezes the solver in exactly that state, so you can inspect the block's residuals, Jacobian and fluid states, as shown in the section on
+  :ref:`interacting with the solver <solver_interaction_label>`.
+- The starting values can be inspected before any iteration is run:
+  :code:`nw.presolve(mode)` followed by :code:`nw.print_variable_values()`
+  shows the generated initial guesses.
+The most common root cause is a starting point in the wrong region of the fluid - liquid, two-phase or vapor - on connections involved in temperature equations.
+Correct such values through the :code:`val0` attributes or with :code:`set_variable_value` and continue with :code:`solve_continue`.

+The :ref:`advanced debugging tutorial <tutorial_advanced_debugging_label>`
+walks through this workflow on a concrete model.

 Calculation speed improvement
 -----------------------------